siddhantmahalle/BreastCancerPrediction/README.md

 Unfortunately, early detection of cancer is often difﬁcult because the symptoms of the disease at the beginning are absent.
 Thus, it is necessary to discover and interpret new knowledge to prevent and minimize the risk adverse consequences.

-I am using the WDBC dataset contains 699 instances and 11 attributes in which 458 were benign and 241 were malignant cases.
-In the WBC, the value of the attribute (Bare Nuclei) status was missing for 16 records.
-Hence data preprocessing is essential and important for this dataset, requiring us to manage the imbalanced data and the missing values.

 To understand this problem more precisely, tools are needed to help oncologists to choose the treatment required for healing or prevention of recurrence by reducing the harmful effects of certain treatments and their costs.
 In artiﬁcial intelligent, machine learning is a discipline which allows the machine to evolve through a process.
 Wisconsin Diagnostic Breast Cancer (WDBC) dataset obtained by the university of Wisconsin Hospital is used to classify tumors as benign or malignant.

+I am using the WDBC dataset contains 699 instances and 11 attributes in which 458 were benign and 241 were malignant cases.
+In the WDBC, the value of the attribute (Bare Nuclei) status was missing for 16 records.
+Hence data preprocessing is essential and important for this dataset, requiring us to manage the imbalanced data and the missing values.

 ### k- Nearest Neighbour (k-NN) classification technique: